nielsenjared/nielsenjared.github.io/content/blog/big-o-quadratic-time-complexity/index.md

 When using Big O to measure the rate of growth of our algorithms, what do we _really_ want to know?

-The worst-case scenario.
+We want to know the _worst-case scenario_.

 Here, it’s `n^2`.

 This is the dominant term.

-We learned above that we drop constant terms.
+We learned earlier that we drop constant terms.

 We also drop `n`, the non-dominant term, because it doesn’t provide any meaningful additional information.
 Whether or not `n` influences the rate of growth of our algorithm is irrelevant.
-It's still quadratic.
+With or without it, our algorithm is still quadratic.

 What we _really_ want to know is the _order of_ our function, not the details of its specific implementation.
-So the example above is O(n^2)
+So the example above is O(n^2).

 ### Iteration with Offset